 We have embraced the ROAR programme as a tool to support personal well-being.
 This is complimented by our carefully planned PSHE scheme and wide range of support links that are in place to support our children in keeping safe.
 Themed weeks, linked to specific curriculum areas, allow our children further opportunities to explore a range of extra- curricular activities.

 Specialist music and P.E. teachers promote unforgettable experiences both in and out of school and provide opportunities which are often out of reach.

 We recognise that children have a thirst for knowledge and we are committed to nurturing our skilled young readers, writers, performers, international speakers, mathematicians, scientists, historians, geographers, artists, designers, musicians, sports persons, computer users, linguists and so much more.
 We aim to provide the building blocks of knowledge that enable our children to progress and follow their dreams through fostering the qualities of resilience and enquiry.
 We want them to have no limits to their ambitions and aspirations.

-We will ensure that teaching is matched to learning needs so that children build learning blocks and competencies as they grow enabling them to leave our school with a sense of belonging and responsibility, having had the time of their lives and fully equipped to become our successful, caring, local and global citizens of the future.
+At St Anne’s we strive to ensure that all of our pupils make good progress across all areas of the curriculum.
+We ensure that teaching is matched to learning needs so that children build learning blocks and competencies as they grow enabling them to leave our school with a sense of belonging and responsibility, having had the time of their lives and fully equipped to become our successful, caring, local and global citizens of the future.

 If you have any queries regarding our curriculum, please contact the school office – Mrs A. Dougan or Mrs D. Casey, who will then put you in contact with the relevant member of staff.
 Paper copies of information displayed on the school website e.g. curriculum maps are available upon request.